 Commuter woes continue as several private buses stay off roads

-The government buses took only as many passengers as its seating capacity.
+The government buses took as many passengers as their seating capacity.
 Throwing caution to the wind, commuters at several places in the city and the suburbs forced their way into already crowded private buses, that were available to reach their workplaces.

 The operators' associations of private buses, which carry the bulk of passengers in the state, said, it would not be possible for them to ply their vehicles owing to the mounting losses caused by high diesel price and lesser number of passengers than in pre-coronavirus times.
 Tapan Banerjee, general secretary of Joint Council of Bus Syndicate, one of the largest associations of private bus operators in the city and the districts, said that they are unable to provide passenger bus services in view of daily operating losses.